 The negotiation portion of any business transaction is extremely important.
 This ensures that your basic agreement only includes the stipulations that were agreed upon by both parties.
 Whether you are the software provider or the client, make sure that you clear terms and conditions on this phase.
 Closely monitor the creation of the contract so that you will know whether your terms were followed or not.

 3. Write The Payment Terms Clearly

-In addition to the basic terms of your software agreement, you must also make sure that the terms of payment are clearly stated in your software agreement.
+In addition to the basic terms of your software agreement, make sure that the terms of payment are clearly stated in your agreement.
 This ensures that the software provider will not lose money after this transaction.
-A clear and organized payment schedule makes gives peace of mind of the software provider.
+A clear and organized payment schedule may give peace of mind to the software provider.
 This especially applies when creating software income shares agreements.

 4. Hire A Lawyer

-To ensure the validity and compliance with contract laws and regulations in your state or country, make it a point to have your software licensing, maintenance, developer, reseller agreements reviewed by an attorney.
-You may choose a lawyer who specializes in contract, digital, copyright or trademark law depending on the kind of services or products you are providing.
-A lawyer can review the wording and terms of your agreement and determine any loopholes.
+To ensure the validity and compliance with contract laws and regulations in your state or country, make it a point to have your software licensing, reseller agreements reviewed by an attorney.
+You may choose a lawyer who specializes in contract, digital, copyright, or trademark law depending on the kind of services or products you are providing.
+A lawyer can review the wording and terms of your agreement and determine to fix the loopholes.
 With the right lawyer, you can ensure that your personal or business interests are protected.

 5. Get Agreements Ready ASAP

 Each year, companies lose about 10% of their revenue due to contract mismanagement.
 This is a lot especially when you are just a small software subscription start-up.
 Avoid this by making the agreement processing time as short as possible.
 And, once the agreement has been signed, make sure that you do not miss contract deadlines and follow all the clauses included in the agreement.